dekstroza/mongonaut/Readme.md

 grafana admin password, and access grafana with browser.
 Follow the instructions in the Notes printed after helm chart is deployed.

-Alternatively after deploying service with helm command above, more instances can be started with jvm, using the following commands:
+Alternatively after deploying service with helm command above, more instances can be started with "normal" jvm for comparision examples, using the following commands:
 ```
 # Expose mongodb on loadbalancer
 SERVICE_NAME=$(kubectl get svc | grep mongodb | awk '{print $1}'); kubectl expose svc $SERVICE_NAME --name $SERVICE_NAME-balanced --type LoadBalancer --port 27017 --target-port 27017
 java -jar target/mongonaut-1.0.0-SNAPSHOT.jar
 ```
+This can be usefull to compare startup times, and pre and post jvm warmup performance differences.

 ### Some common commands: